imarc/mill4-wp-starter-theme/README.md

 # Mill 4 Starter Theme

-**Mill 4** is a WordPress starter theme adapted from the [Timber Starter Theme](https://timber.github.io/docs/v2/installation/installation/#use-the-starter-theme), which provides a no-frills starting point for building a WordPress theme with Timber.
+**Mill 4** is a WordPress starter theme built on top of the [Timber starter theme](https://timber.github.io/docs/v2/installation/installation/#use-the-starter-theme), which provides a no-frills starting point for building a WordPress theme with Timber.

 In addition to the Twig templating that Timber provides, **Mill 4** includes the following features: